GPS Seminar Series

 Students learn about community service with a global or international connection.
 Students attend monthly guest speaker assemblies during PAWS; these presentations focus on a service organization with a global connection.
 Students will complete a minimum of eight hours of verified service with a global or international connection as part of GPS III.

 This is the culminating project seminar for our GPS students.
 Students select a global issue or topic and propose a project.
-They then work individually or with a partner to research, write about, apply and create a product based on what they have learned.
-At the end of the year, students will present their thesis presentation to a board, who will then make the determination to either recommend or deny GPS diploma honors.
+They then work with a partner or small group to use the Design Thinking process to research, write about, apply and create a product based on what they have learned.
+At the end of the year, students will present their project to a board, who will then make the determination to either recommend or deny GPS diploma honors.